-It was noted that the notion of tzelem Elokim, not only stands as the central motif in his overall thought but provides the lynchpin tying his post-Holocaust and PM theology.
-The religious imperative that arises out of the Holocaust is a critical religious humanism that promises to overcome the Nazi project by restoring the Divine image, not through vacuous religious action, but through refracting his image in the dignity, equality and uniqueness of each and every one of his creatures.
-This imperative, the only absolute imperative born in moment faith and VC, is the starting point of any religious manifesto.
-It is also underpins his greater PM religious theology.
-As the notion of tzelem Elokim develops into an overarching historical edifice any activity (even by an atheist secularist) that upholds and advances this principle is considered by Greenberg’s logic to possess religious significance.
-In his exposition of covenantal history through the three eras, the ‘supremacy of life’ principle expands beyond the particulars of a Jewish covenant into a greater pluralistic vision of reality, history and religion.
-Greenberg terms this religious ‘postmodernism’.
-As we move out of the narrow sacred precincts that once defined ‘religion’ and into everyday action that ‘re-creates’ life at every level, we witness a burgeoning postmodern version of religiosity with ‘holy secularity’ at its helm.
+It was noted that the notion of tzelem Elokim not only stands as the central motif in Greenberg’s overall thought but provides the lynchpin tying his post-Holocaust and PM theology.
+The religious imperative that arises out of the Holocaust is a critical religious humanism that promises to overcome the Nazi project by restoring the Divine image, not through vacuous religious action, but through refracting God’s image in the dignity, equality, and uniqueness of each and every one of his creatures.
+This imperative – the only absolute imperative born in moment faith and VC – is the starting point of any religious manifesto.
+This imperative also underpins Greenberg’s greater PM religious theology.
+As the notion of tzelem Elokim develops into an overarching historical edifice, any activity (even by an atheist secularist) that upholds and advances this life-principle is considered by Greenberg’s logic to possess religious significance.
+In his exposition of covenantal history through the three eras, the ‘supremacy of life’ principle expands beyond the particulars of a Jewish covenant into a greater pluralistic vision of reality, history, and religion.
+Greenberg terms this religious ‘postmodernism.’
+As one moves out of the narrow sacred precincts that once defined ‘religion’ and into everyday action that ‘re-creates’ life at every level, one witnesses a burgeoning postmodern version of religiosity with ‘holy secularity’ at its helm.
 Even the most secular act can be transformed into an act of ‘uncovering’ the Divine presence.
-This paper explored all these ideas at length, unpacking Greenberg’s notion of ‘holy secularity’ whilst surveying its relevance in the matrix of Greenberg’s notion of the third era.
-We saw how the modern state of Israel becomes synonymous with the third era and the imperative of ‘taking back power’ after the powerlessness of the exiled Jew led to Jewry’s destruction.
-The imperative of power seems to be an anathema to PM which buttresses the argument of this paper, that Greenberg is less PM than pragmatic.
+In this thesis, I explored all these ideas at length, unpacking Greenberg’s notion of ‘holy secularity’ while surveying its relevance in the matrix of Greenberg’s notion of the third era.
+I demonstrated how the modern state of Israel becomes synonymous with the third era and the imperative of ‘taking back power’ after the powerlessness of the exiled Jew led to Jewry’s destruction.
+The imperative of power seems to be an anathema to PM, which buttresses the argument of this thesis: that Greenberg is less PM than he is pragmatic.
 On a pragmatic level, the Holocaust taught the Jews that they have no choice but to establish a place where they can ensure the survival and fruition of their national mandate.
 First and foremost, the Jews must ensure their own survival.
-It was through the secular Zionists that the dream of national rejuvenation comes to fruition.
-In this sense Greenberg argues, they were fulfilling the greatest Divine goal of the triumph of life and restoration of the Divine image through secular means.
-Greenberg describes the third era as one of “holy secularity”, a theme that he expands throughout his writings.
+It was through the secular Zionists that the dream of national rejuvenation came to fruition.
+In this sense – Greenberg argues – they were fulfilling the greatest Divine goal of the triumph of life and restoration of the Divine image through secular means.
+Greenberg describes the third era as one of “holy secularity:” a theme that he expands throughout his writings.

-Moment Faith, the VC, the third era and the centrality of life and restoration of tzelem Elokim are the main components of Greenberg’s post-Holocaust corpus.
-They are also the starting point of his PM theology.
-As this paper has illustrated, they are certainly not without inconsistencies that critique.
-Some of these critiques have prompted Greenberg to revise certain elements of his theology – including the VC.
-However, these shortcomings, this paper contends notwithstanding that Greenberg’s post-Holocaust thought offers a unique stance in navigating previously untread ground.
+Moment Faith, the VC, the third era, and the centrality of life and restoration of tzelem Elokim are the main components of Greenberg’s post-Holocaust corpus.
+They are also the starting points of his PM theology.
+As I have illustrated in this paper, these components are certainly not without inconsistencies that warrant critique.
+Some of these critiques have prompted Greenberg to revise certain elements of his theology, including the VC.
+However, these shortcomings of Greenberg’s thought notwithstanding, I contend that Greenberg’s post-Holocaust philosophy offers a unique stance in navigating previously untread ground.

 2. Greenberg as a Classic Pragmatist